cheind/poisson-image-editing/README.md

 ```
    Copyright Christoph Heindl 2015

-   PoissonBlend is free software: you can redistribute it and/or modify
+   Poisson Image Editing is free software: you can redistribute it and/or modify
    it under the terms of the GNU General Public License as published by
    the Free Software Foundation, either version 3 of the License, or
    (at your option) any later version.

-   PoissonBlend is distributed in the hope that it will be useful,
+   Poisson Image Editing is distributed in the hope that it will be useful,
    but WITHOUT ANY WARRANTY; without even the implied warranty of
    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
    GNU General Public License for more details.

    You should have received a copy of the GNU General Public License
-   along with PoissonBlend.
+   along with Poisson Image Editing.
 If not, see <http://www.gnu.org/licenses/>.
 ```